digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

         //HTTP JSON API service port number.
 A port number of 0 will let the system pick an ephemeral port. port = 7575
       }
+      websocket-config {
+                    //maximum number of elements returned when HTTP POST alternative is used http-list-max-elements-limit = 1024
+                    //wait time for new elements before the list is returned via HTTP POST alternative http-list-wait-time = "1s"
+      }
       ledger-api {
         address = "127.0.0.1"
         port = 6865